-7. Stockholders' Equity
+7. Partners' Equity

-On February 26, 2007, the Compensation Committee of Simon Property's Board of Directors ("Board") awarded 246,271 shares of restricted stock under The Simon Property Group 1998 Stock Incentive Plan to employees at fair market value of \$115.62 per share.
-On May 10, 2007, our non-employee Directors were awarded 6,892 shares of restricted stock under this plan at a fair market value of \$114.30 per share.
-The fair market value of the restricted stock awarded on February 26, 2007, is being recognized as expense over the four-year vesting service period.
+Under the Simon Property Group 1998 Stock Incentive Plan ("Plan"), on February 26, 2007, the Compensation Committee of Simon Property's Board of Directors ("Board") awarded 246,271 restricted shares of Simon Property common stock to employees under this Plan at fair value of \$115.62 per share.

+On May 10, 2007, our non-employee Directors were awarded 6,892 restricted shares of Simon Property common stock under this plan at a fair value of \$114.30 per share.
+As a result, we issued a like number of Units to Simon Property in accordance with our partnership agreement.
+The fair value of the restricted stock awarded on February 26, 2007, has been deferred and is being amortized over a four-year vesting service period.
 The fair market value of the restricted stock awarded on May 10, 2007, has been deferred and is being amortized over a one-year vesting service period.
-We issued shares held in treasury to make the awards.

-During the first nine months of 2007, we issued 1,692,474 shares of common stock to nine limited partners in exchange for an equal number of Units.
+During the first nine months of 2007, nine limited partners exchanged 1,692,474 of our Units for a like number of shares of common stock of Simon Property, increasing Simon Property's interest in us.

-On July 26, 2007, the Board authorized us to repurchase up to \$1.0 billion of our common stock over the next twenty-four months as market conditions warrant.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-During the third quarter of 2007, we repurchased 572,000 shares at an average price of \$86.11 per share as part of this program.
-The program has remaining availability of approximately \$950.7 million.
+On July 26, 2007, the Simon Property Board of Directors authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon Property may purchase the shares in the open market or in privately negotiated transactions.
+During the third quarter of 2007, Simon Property repurchased 572,000 shares at an average price of \$86.11 per share of its common stock as part of this program.
+As a result of these share repurchases, we repurchased a like number of Units from Simon Property.
+Simon Property's share repurchase program has remaining availability of approximately \$950.7 million.

-As previously disclosed, for the quarter ending September 30, 2007, holders of Simon Property Group's Series I 6% Convertible Perpetual Preferred Stock ("Series I Preferred Stock") could elect to convert their shares during the quarter into shares of our common stock.
-The optional conversion is as a result of the closing sale price of our common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-During the nine months ended September 30, 2007, 54,762 shares of Series I Preferred Stock were converted into 43,177 shares of common stock.
-As of September 30, 2007, the conversion trigger price of \$78.88 had been met and the Series I Preferred Stock is convertible into 0.792319 of a share of common stock through December 31, 2007.
+As previously disclosed, for the quarter ending September 30, 2007, holders of Series I 6% Convertible Perpetual Units ("Series I Preferred Units") and Simon Property's Series I 6% Convertible Perpetual Preferred Stock ("Series I Preferred Stock") could elect to convert their securities during the quarter into our Units and shares of Simon Property common stock, respectively.
+The optional conversion is as a result of the closing sale price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+If holders of a Series I Preferred Unit convert into Units, then the holder may also elect to convert those Units into Simon Property common stock on a one-for-one basis in accordance with our partnership agreement.
+During the nine months ended September 30, 2007, 54,762 shares of Series I Preferred Stock were converted into 43,177 shares of common stock and Simon Property converted a like number of its Series I Preferred Units into Units.
+As of September 30, 2007, the conversion trigger price of \$78.88 had been met and the Series I Preferred Units are convertible into 0.792319 of a Unit and the Series I Preferred Stock is convertible into 0.792319 of a share of common stock through December 31, 2007.